auth0/auth0-java/README.md

 ### Authorize - /authorize

 Creates an `AuthorizeUrlBuilder` to authenticate the user with an OAuth provider.
 The `redirectUri` must be white-listed in the "Allowed Callback URLs" section of the Applications Settings.
 Parameters can be added to the final url by using the builder methods.
-When ready, call `build()` and obtain the Url.
+When ready, call `build()` and obtain the URL.

 ```AuthorizeUrlBuilder authorizeUrl(String redirectUri)```